SkyCat223Real/privacy.md/privacy.md

-Privacy Policy for SkyRasten - GlobalChat

-Last Updated: 02.12.2025

-SkyRasten - GlobalChat ("the Bot") is operated by SkyRasten Development.
-This Privacy Policy explains what data the Bot collects and how it is used.

-1. Data Collected

-The Bot may collect the following information:

-Discord User IDs

-Server IDs

-Message content only when required for specific bot features (optional – entferne, wenn nicht zutreffend)

-Interaction data (commands, button clicks)

-2. How Data Is Used

-Data is used only to:

-Provide bot functionality

-Improve performance and user experience

-Prevent abuse (rate limits, moderation features)

-3. Data Storage

-Data is stored securely and only as long as necessary.

-No personal data is shared or sold to third parties.

-4. Third-Party Services

-The bot may use the Discord API to operate.
-All actions comply with the Discord Terms of Service.

-5. User Rights

-Users can request:

-Deletion of their stored data

-Information about stored data

-To request this, contact: skycat223yt@gmail.com

-6. Contact

-If you have questions, you can reach us at: skycat223_
+# Privacy Policy – SkyRasten Development Bots

+**Last Updated:** 02.12.2025

+This Privacy Policy applies to all current and future bots operated by **SkyRasten Development**, regardless of name or platform.

+---

+## 1. Data Collected

+The bots may collect the following information:

+- Discord User IDs
+- Server IDs
+- Message content only when required for specific features (remove internally if not applicable)
+- Interaction data (commands, buttons, menus)

+The bots do **not** collect unnecessary personal data.

+---

+## 2. How Data Is Used

+Data is used solely to:

+- Provide bot functionality
+- Improve performance and user experience
+- Maintain security and prevent abuse (spam protection, moderation systems)

+Data is **never sold, shared, or used for advertising**.

+---

+## 3. Data Storage

+- Data is stored securely and only as long as needed for operation.
+- Users may request deletion of their data at any time.
+- No stored data is shared with third parties.

+---

+## 4. Third-Party Services

+The bots use the **Discord API** to function.
+All actions comply with:

+- Discord Terms of Service
+- Discord Developer Policy
+- Discord Privacy Policy

+No additional third-party services are used unless explicitly stated elsewhere.

+---

+## 5. User Rights

+Users may request:

+- Deletion of their stored data
+- Information about which data is stored

+Requests can be sent to: **skycat223yt@gmail.com**

+---

+## 6. Contact

+For questions or concerns regarding this Privacy Policy, contact:
+**SkyRasten Development – skycat223yt@gmail.com**